-AVA_SOF.1.1C For each mechanism with a strength of TOE security function claim the strength of TOE security function analysis shall show that it meets or exceeds the specific strength of function metric defined in the PP/ ST. AVA_SOF.1.2C For each mechanism with specific strength of TOE security function claim the strength of TOE security function analysis shall show that it meets or exceeds the specific strength of function metric defined in the PP/ ST. 5.2.7.2.3 Evaluator a action elements
+AVA_SOF.1.1C For each mechanism with a strength of TOE security function claim the strength of TOE security function analysis shall show that it meets or exceeds the specific strength of function metric defined in the PP/ST.

+AVA_SOF.1.2C For each mechanism with specific strength of TOE security function claim the strength of TOE security function analysis shall show that it meets or exceeds the specific strength of function metric defined in the PP/ST.

-AVA_SOF.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+AVA SOF.1.1E The evaluator shall confirm that the information provided meets all